kmamal/node-sdl/README.md

 Helper function which calls the appropriate `read*` method of `Buffer` based on the format the instance was opened with.
 For example, for an instance opened with the `'f32'` sample format, a call to `audioinstance.readSample(buffer, offset)` would be equivalent to `buffer.readFloatLE(offset)`.

+### audioInstance.readerName

+* `<string>`

+The name of the appropriate `read*` method of `Buffer` based on the format the instance was opened with.
+Most of the time you will want to use [audioInstance.readSample](#audioinstancereadsamplebuffer-offset) directly.
+The method name is only really useful for passing to worker threads.

 ### audioInstance.writeSample(buffer, value[, offset])

 * `buffer: <Buffer>` The buffer to write the sample to.